rivosinc/JumpStart/README.md

 By default, `main()` will be called in S-mode.
 To enter `main()` in M-mode, set the `start_test_in_machine_mode` attribute to `True` in the Attribute file (See [test009's Attribute File](tests/test009.test_attributes.yaml) for an example).

-Diags can use the `run_function_in_user_mode()` API to run specific functions in user mode.
-The sections containing U-mode code have to be tagged with the `umode` attribute in the Memory Map in the Attributes file.
+Diags can use the `run_function_in_supervisor_mode()` and `run_function_in_user_mode()` functions to run functions in supervisor and user mode respectively.
+Machine, Supervisor and User mode cannot share code sections so the code for different modes have to be separated using the `mappings` attribute and by tagging the functions with the names of the corresponding sections.
-Refer to `test002` and `test011` as examples for writing U-mode tests.
+Refer to the Unit Tests `test002`, `test011` (Run in User Mode) and `test018` (Run in Supervisor Mode) for examples of how these functions can be called and how the memory map can be set up.

 ### MP diags